 - Reverse Psychology Backfire: When trying to convince Max to go on the trip, Goofy resorts to using reverse psychology, talking about how he's going to do everything "all alone."
 Max's response is to shrug and say "I guess so!"

 - Road Trip Plot: The plot involves Goofy taking Max on a road trip to Lake Destiny, Idaho.
 Goofy hopes that this will improve their relationship, after realizing how distant he is from his son.

 - Rod-and-Reel Repurposed: Max learns the Chekhov's Skill of the Perfect Cast from his father.
 This comes in handy when Max uses a fishing pole to rescue Goofy from certain doom at the bottom of a steep waterfall.

 - Secret Test of Character: At a junction on the highway, Goofy hands Max the map and asks him to pick between going left to California, or right to Idaho.
 Goofy found out that Max changed the map the previous night, hoping that Max will choose to go right.
 Max fails the test by choosing to go left, causing Goofy to Brake Angrily.

 - Serendipitous Symphony: "On the Open Road", which started from some odd percussive noises the car and related items were making.

-- "Setting Off" Song: Goofy, Max, and eventually a crowd sing "On the Open Road" when the road trip begins.
+- "Setting Off" Song: Goofy, Max, and eventually a crowd sing "On the Open Road" shortly after the road trip begins.

 - Sexy Walk: After Roxanne first talks to Max (with encouragement from Stacey), she and Stacey leave and Roxanne's hips sway as she walks.